tweag/python-monorepo-example/2017-08-14-inline-java.md

 # Marshalling Java objects

-Coercing values is useful until we consider how to marshal values which do not have an obvious counterpart in Java.
+Coercing values is useful enough until we consider how to marshal values which do not have an obvious counterpart in Java.
 For instance, what do we coerce a Haskell list or a vector to?

-For these types, that would deserve a more elaborate representation in Java, we use the classes `Reflect` and `Reify` from the package `jvm`.
+For these types, which would deserve a more elaborate representation in Java, we use the classes `Reflect` and `Reify` from the package `jvm`.

 ```Haskell